Arcachofo/SimulIDE-Knowledge-Base/1-Circuit/Modular/Modular.md

 - Definition file.
 - Package file.

+---

+## Definition file:

+This file describes which kind of component it is and the  parts or modules it contains.

-This is an example of an definition file for an imaginary Microcontroller with 32 bytes of RAM, 256 of PGM, one Port and one Timer:
+This is an example of an definition file for an imaginary Microcontroller with 32 bytes of RAM, 256 of PGM, a group of Registers, one Port and one Timer:

 ```xml
 <mcu name="Mcu1" core="Pic14" data="32" prog="256" progword="2" inst_cycle="4">